-At high frequency (or equivalently at large wavenumbers), numerical results on the contrary show a steep increase in the number of outer iterations (see, e.g., [34] for a concrete application in seismic imaging).
-The analysis of the shifted Laplace preconditioned operator provided in [52] has indeed shown that the smallest eigenvalues of the preconditioned operator tend to zero as the wavenumber increases.
-Hence it becomes essential to combine this preconditioner with deflation techniques to yield an efficient numerical method as analyzed in [18, 38].
+At high frequency (or equivalently at large wavenumbers), numerical results on the contrary show a steep increase in the number of outer iterations (see, e.g., [37] for a concrete application in seismic imaging).
+The analysis of the shifted Laplace preconditioned operator provided in [55] has indeed shown that the smallest eigenvalues of the preconditioned operator tend to zero as the wavenumber increases.
+Hence it becomes essential to combine this preconditioner with deflation techniques to yield an efficient numerical method as analyzed in [20, 41].
 As far as we know, the resulting algorithms have not yet been applied to concrete large-scale applications on realistic three-dimensional heterogeneous problems.
 This is indeed a topic of current research most likely due to the complexity of the numerical method.
-Thus alternatives are required and a straightforward choice considered in, e.g., [13, 14] is to apply a multigrid cycle (with a limited number of grids in the hierarchy) to the original Helmholtz operator.
-In [32] Pinel has proposed a two-grid cycle acting on the original Helmholtz operator where the coarse grid problem is solved only inaccurately.
-A theoretical analysis of this inexact preconditioner has been obtained by rigorous Fourier analysis [45] and numerical experiments on both homogeneous and heterogeneous problems have confirmed the theoretical developments.
+Alternatives are required and a straightforward choice considered in, e.g., [15, 16] is to apply a multigrid cycle (with a limited number of grids in the hierarchy) to the Helmholtz operator.
+In [35] Pinel has proposed a two-grid cycle acting on the Helmholtz operator where the coarse grid problem is solved only inaccurately by a preconditioned Krylov subspace method.
+A theoretical analysis of this inexact preconditioner has been obtained by rigorous Fourier analysis [48] and numerical experiments on both homogeneous and heterogeneous problems have confirmed the theoretical developments.
 The convergence of the two-grid preconditioned Krylov subspace method was experimentally found to be mesh independent but still frequency dependent.
 This preconditioner has been successfully applied to the solution of huge Helmholtz problems on three-dimensional problems in heterogeneous media.
-Indeed numerical results reported in [32, Chapter 4] have demonstrated that the solution of large Helmholtz problems with billion of unknowns in seismic was tractable with such a two-grid preconditioned Krylov subspace method.
-Since then, this two-grid preconditioner has been applied to the solution of acoustic forward problems with multiple sources leading to multiple righthand side problems [9] and to the solution of linear systems issued from the high-order discretization of the acoustic Helmholtz equation [8].
+Indeed numerical results reported in [35, Chapter 4] have demonstrated that the solution of large Helmholtz problems with billion of unknowns in seismic was tractable with such a twogrid preconditioned Krylov subspace method.
+Since then, this two-grid preconditioner has been applied to the solution of acoustic forward problems with multiple sources leading to multiple right-hand side problems [9] and to the solution of linear systems issued from the high-order discretization of the acoustic Helmholtz equation [8].

-Though a reduced number of preconditioner applications is usually required, the numerical method presented in [32] relies on an approximate solution of a coarse problem that is highly indefinite and ill-conditioned.
-Efficient algebraic one-level preconditioners to be applied on the coarse level are missing and thus advanced strategies should be considered to improve the convergence properties of the original two-grid approach.
-Hence we propose to use a multigrid method applied to a shifted Laplacian operator as a preconditioner when solving the original coarse problem.
+The numerical method presented in [35] is found to require a reduced number of preconditioner applications, each application being however computationally expensive.
+Indeed this cycle relies on an approximate solution of a coarse problem that is highly indefinite and ill-conditioned.
+Efficient algebraic one-level preconditioners to be applied on the coarse level are missing and advanced strategies should be considered to improve the convergence properties of the two-grid approach.
+Hence we propose to use a multigrid method applied to a shifted Laplacian operator as a preconditioner when solving the coarse problem.
 A single cycle of the new resulting method will be then used as a variable preconditioner for a flexible Krylov subspace method.
 By combining these two approaches, we expect an increased robustness of the numerical method and simultaneously a reduction of the computational cost of the two-grid cycle.

-The contribution of this paper will thus be twofold.
+The contribution of this paper will be twofold.
 First, we will derive a new twogrid preconditioner for solving Helmholtz problems in three-dimensional heterogeneous media and analyse its properties by rigorous Fourier analysis.
 Second, we will show the relevance of the numerical method on a challenging application in geophysics.